President of India: Executive powers

 As per Article 53, the executive power of the country is vested in the president and is exercised by the president either directly or through officers subordinate to him in accordance with the constitution.
 When parliament thinks fit it may accord additional executive powers to the president per Article 70 which may be further delegated by the president to the governors of states per Article 160.
 Union cabinet with prime minister as its head, should aid and advise the president in performing their functions.
 Per Article 74 (2), the council of ministers or prime minister are not accountable legally to the advice tendered to the president but it is the sole responsibility of the president to ensure compliance with the constitution in performing their duties.
 President or their subordinate officers is bound by the provisions of the constitution notwithstanding any advice by the union cabinet.

 As per Article 142, it is the duty of the president to enforce the decrees of the supreme court.

 Judicial powers

 The primary duty of the president is to preserve, protect and defend the constitution and the law of India per Article 60.
-The president appoints the Chief Justice of India and other judges on the advice of the chief justice.
-The President may dismiss a judge with a two-thirds vote of the two Houses of the parliament.
+The president appoints the chief justice of India and other judges on the advice of the chief justice.
+The president may dismiss a judge with a two-thirds vote of the two Houses of the parliament.

-The Indian government's chief legal adviser, Attorney General of India, is appointed by the president of India under Article 76(1) and holds office during the pleasure of the president.
+The Indian government's chief legal adviser, the attorney-general for India, is appointed by the president of India under Article 76(1) and holds office during the pleasure of the president.
 If the president considers a question of law or a matter of public importance has arisen, they can also ask for the advisory opinion of the supreme court per Article 143.
 Per Article 88, the president can ask the attorney general to attend the parliamentary proceedings and report to him any unlawful functioning if any.